-Below is a list of services that are available to youth, young adults, and their families through Georgia’s System of Care.
+This section is for educational purposes only.
+Below is a list of services that are available to youth, young adults, and their families through Georgia’s system of care.

 Click the Learn More button of a service to see which providers support (directly or indirectly) that service.

-What is Self-Harm?
-Self-Harm is when an individual engages in self injurious behavior with the goal of releasing physical or emotional pain.
+Self-harm is when an individual engages in self injurious behavior with the goal of releasing physical or emotional pain.
 Someone who commits self-harm may not necessarily be exhibiting suicidal behavior.